Learner Information

 Dislike of bright lights

-Rash (if present): A rash may start as red pinpricks and develop into blotches.
-If it does not fade under a clear glass, this can indicate sepsis – call 999 immediately.
+A rash may start as red pinpricks and develop into blotches.
+If it does not fade under a clear glass, this can indicate sepsis.
+Call 999 immediately.

-· If unsure whether it’s serious, use NHS 111 online or phone 111 for advice.
+If you are unsure whether it is serious, use NHS 111 online or phone 111 for advice.